Contact Us for a Free Consultation (818) 781-1570

 However, the plea bargain will often determine the sentence by the federal judge and most defendants accept the plea agreement because their chances are high for a conviction and a more severe sentence.

 There are many types of federal charges, such as drug offenses, that carry mandatory minimum sentences.
 Thus, you could be offered a sentence of 3 years in prison, but a conviction at trial could result in 7 years.
+The stark reality is that acquittals in federal criminal cases are exceedingly rare, which should underscore your situation's seriousness.

 To give readers a better understanding of federal crime plea agreements, our federal criminal defense attorneys are providing a review below.